flowchart LR

 end

-%% --- FORCE SUBGROUP STYLES (Main Fix) ---
+%% --- FORCE SUBGROUP STYLE (Main Fix) ---

 style Input fill:transparent,stroke:#4A5568,stroke-width:1px,stroke-dasharray: 5 5,color:#084C54